Kendall Jenner Pepsi Ad: Commercial’s Producers In Legal Hot Water With San Francisco PD For Using Logo

 — Be A King (@BerniceKing) April 5, 2017

 A day after the ad premiered, Pepsi pulled the commercial and then released an apology admitting that they “clearly missed the mark” and “did not intend to make light of any serious issue.”
 On Thursday, however, the commercial’s creative team and Kendall Jenner refused to make statements after repeated requests for comment.
-According TMZ’s sources, Jenner wasn’t aware of the ad team’s vision, and by the time she read the script there was nothing else for her to do but to go along with it.
+According to TMZ’s sources, Jenner wasn’t aware of the ad team’s vision, and by the time she read the script there was nothing else for her to do but to go along with it.

 A decent stab at explaining that Pepsi ad and modern advertising. https://t.co/oCUzEq4q3v via @slate